 With three main terraced levels, there are areas of flat walkways and paths where folks can enjoy the sights of the garden.
 Please also be advised that many connecting trails in the gardens on which we conduct our guided walking tours are not wheelchair or stroller accessible.

 The Gallery Gift Shop does have, upon request, a wheelchair ramp to help aid in the assistance in and out of the gift shop only.
-One may also inquire about making reservations for a Guided Cart Tour by calling 808-878-3004 (24 hours in advance for scheduling purposes.)
+One may also inquire about making reservations for a Guided Cart Tour by calling 808-878-3004 (24 hours in advance for scheduling purposes.) *Reservations are required.
+Please contact customer service between 9am - 3:45pm HST to make a reservation.

 I've received a gift certificate, gift card or e-card, where and how may I redeem it?